 With both external and internal research now it’s time to turn that information into the perfect prospect persona and/or converting messaging.
 Skip the persona part if you already have a clear understanding.

 Create a data-driven persona to organize all your audience research into the perfect prospect profile.
 It’ll focus your content on engaging the audience that is most likely to convert.
 Segmentation allows you to create customized content for each One Reader.
 A snapshot of your One Reader will help you grow your list, and sell your products.

 What use is a buyer persona if it doesn’t discuss their pain points?
 Or list competitor products they may have tried?
 To create a perfect prospect persona, answer the following questions:

+Define your One Reader’s ideal identity, buying beliefs, buying triggers, and their desired transformation.
 Think about the answers for “before” they use your product, which will come from research.
 Think about the answers for “after” they use your product, which comes from the benefits they receive from your offer.

 Remove the guesswork.
 Make the connection between your solution and your One Reader’s problem using the information from the research you have about your audience.